fbpx

 Students can earn high school credit in Spanish I Honors.
 Students may be able to test out of Spanish II and begin Spanish III in high school.

-Continuing with computer science and integrated technology, students are encouraged to think critically and apply previously learned computer skills independently.
+Continuing with computer literacy and integrated technology, students are encouraged to think critically and apply previously learned computer skills independently.
 All software skills are reinforced, and new skills are added.
-Computer science is reviewed and continued with more focus on programming skills, while allowing students time to practice their skills safely.
+Computer literacy skills are reviewed and continued with more focus on programming skills, while allowing students time to practice their skills safely.
 Ethical internet skills are reinforced, and time given for practice.
 Social media and similar programs are discussed in greater detail, as well as an opportunity for practice of ethics and safety while using class programs and school devices.

 Health & Fitness